Crell/AttributeUtils/README.md

 Bat Man
 ```

 The `IteratorAggregate` and `ArrayAccess` interfaces are optional; I include them here just to show that you can do it if you want.
 Here, the `Names` attribute is never put on a class directly.
-However, by analyzing a class "with respect to" `Names`, you can collect all of the multi-value sub-attributes that it has, giving the impression of a multi-value attribute.
+However, by analyzing a class "with respect to" `Names`, you can collect all the multi-value sub-attributes that it has, giving the impression of a multi-value attribute.

 ## Interface attributes